muktharamesh20/61040-portfolio/assignments/assignment2.md

 **Role in App:**
 First, there is the Notes concept.
 One note is meant to be used for a single lecture.
 Each note is associated with a couple of users that contributed to taking notes in the class, as well as a code to share to people to join the notes.
 Sections are divisions within a single note.
 This is to help with a few things, but the main part is to organize the notes into topics.
-In a sync, we'll also attach summaries (from the Summaries concept) to the seperate sections every time we're done editing a section.
+In a sync, we'll also attach summaries (from the Summaries concept) to the seperate sections every time we're done editing a section, which the user can use to help study when they come back to the notes.
 Additionally, these sections also help the UI.
 In order to make sure that people aren't writing on top of each other, you can create new sections that can be written on seperately.
 For instance, if I'm writing about "the chain rule" from a calculus lecture, and the professor suddenly moves to "integrals", my friend could start on the integrals by making a new section.
 Because I have a different section, the app will allow me to continue expanding downwards on the "chain rule" section without colliding with my friend handwritten notes.
 Once I write down my last notes, I can join my friend's section and annotate and write with them.
 Folders are to help organize notes, perhaps into classes or whatever the user desires.
 The User concept keeps tracks of users, and the Authenticate concept authenticates users.
 Only certain users can access certain notes, so the authentication concept is important.
 Finally, tags help with searching and quickly understanding which notes you want to come back to.
 You can mark sections as high, low, and medium priority, as well as potentially others.

 ## UI Sketches